martinsarrionandia/aws-rancher/README.md

 ## volumnes

-After building the rancher server you will want to deploy some apps.
-To use persistent storage for these apps make sure you tag your volumes.
+After building the rancher server, you will want to deploy some apps.
+To use persistent storage for these apps, make sure you tag your volumes.

-Make sure you create your volumes with the Tag `rancher=true` in order for the IAM policy to work
+Tag `rancher=true` in order for the IAM policy to work

 ## Deployments